Jan Bakulo: Clubs

+He is currently playing for EVK Zaibas from Lithuania and finished second in the 2024–25 European Aquatics Challenger Cup.

 National team

 Jan Bakulo started competing on international level with Lithuanian National Junior and senior Team.

 As of 2014 Bakulo is a captain of Lithuania men's national water polo team.

 Personal life

 In 2014 Jan started dating Lithuanian professional dancer and social media influencer Monika Šalčiūnaitė.